 Getting started

-Particles UI is a design token platform for teams.
-Create tokens in the Studio or Figma, version them like code, and publish them everywhere — components, themes, and codebases stay in sync automatically.
+Particles UI is design decision infrastructure for teams.
+Create tokens in the Studio or Figma, version them like code, and publish them everywhere — codebases, themes, and AI agents stay in sync automatically.

 A design token is a named decision — a colour, a spacing unit, a border radius.
 Particles stores these decisions centrally so designers and developers always work from the same source of truth.